Set 11 | 501 - 550

 (N.) (विचार-विमर्श)

-Example: After much deliberation, the committee reached a final decision.
+Sentence: After much deliberation, the committee reached a final decision.

 Minor crime or misconduct, especially by young people